 Bet you didn't think you'd need to clean your dishwasher, right?
-Well, occasionally, a good green cleaning is needed in order to prevent or treat mineral build-up, soap scum, and odors.
+Well, occasionally, a good green cleaning is needed to prevent or treat mineral build-up, soap scum, and odors.
 Several products exist on the market that clean your dishwasher, but unfortunately, not all of them are very green.
-However, the remedies below are easy, safe, inexpensive, and effective, so give one of them a try and your dishwasher will be back to smelling like new!
+However, the remedies below are easy, safe, inexpensive, and effective, so give one of them a try, and your dishwasher will be back to smelling like new!

 01 of 03